When is a good time to visit Hudson College?

 What happens after I apply?

 After we’ve received your full application (including the Confidential Student Recommendation from your current school), the Admissions Committee will review all of your documents and email you to arrange the next steps.
-If we are able to proceed, we will arrange a visit day and/or interview.
-Please note that due to scheduling limitations, we are unfortunately unable to invite all applicants for visit days and/or interviews, and may decline to proceed with an application if the school/family fit is not deemed unsuitable by either party..
+If we can proceed, we will arrange a visit day and/or interview.
+Please note that due to scheduling limitations, we are unfortunately unable to invite all applicants for visit days and/or interviews, and may decline to proceed with an application if the school/family fit is not deemed unsuitable by either party.

 How does the visit day and/or interview work?